 Sunny days spent on lounge chairs, swimming in the sea, and dining at stylish waterfront restaurants: This description could define the typical French beach vacation.
-However France offers so many different possibilities for a seaside holiday, from glitzy resorts to idyllic islands.
-On the French Riviera known as the "Coast of Blue" ("Côte d'Azur), sun-lovers can soak up the dreamy scene of azure waters.
-This glamorous strip of the Mediterranean coastline includes world-famous resorts such as Saint-Tropez with its private beach clubs.
-To experience a classic Belle Epoque beach resort, head to elegant Biarritz in the Basque Country or lovely Dinard in Brittany.
-Breathe in the refreshing ocean air of the Atlantic with its dramatic waves that crash against sandy shores.
+However, France offers so many different possibilities for a seaside holiday, from glitzy resorts to idyllic islands.
+On the French Riviera known as the "Coast of Blue" ("Côte d'Azur), sun lovers can soak up the dreamy scene of azure waters.
+This glamorous strip of the Mediterranean coastline includes world-famous resorts such as Saint-Tropez, with its private beach clubs, along with more casual towns like Menton.
+To experience a classic Belle Epoque beach resort, head to elegant Biarritz in the Basque Country, to Deauville in Normandy, or lovely Dinard in Brittany.
+Breathe in the refreshing ocean air of the Atlantic, with its dramatic waves that crash against sandy shores.
 To really get away from it all, take a ferry to Corsica or to the tiny island of Porquerolles, where the beaches have powdery white sand and crystal-clear turquoise waters.
-All the destinations on this list also offer cultural attractions nearby such as historic towns and charming villages.
+Most of the beach destinations on this list also offer cultural attractions nearby, such as historic towns and charming villages.

-Biarritz is an elegant French beach resort that has drawn high-society holiday goers since the Belle Epoque.
-With its fine sandy shores, crashing waves, and refreshing ocean breezes, Biarritz surpasses the French Riviera in its classic vacation appeal as well as in its variety of beaches.
-One of Biarritz' largest beaches, the Grande Plage is a beautiful, wide beach in the shadow of the famous Hôtel du Palais, once the summer home of Napoleon III and his wife Empress Eugénie.
+Biarritz is an elegant beach resort that has drawn high-society holiday goers since the Belle Epoque.
+With its fine sandy shores, crashing waves, and refreshing ocean breezes, Biarritz surpasses the French Riviera in its classic vacation appeal as well as its variety of beaches.
+One of its largest, the Grande Plage is a beautiful, wide beach in the shadow of the famous Hôtel du Palais, a luxury lodging that was once the summer home of Napoleon III and his wife Empress Eugénie.
 During high season, this beach is packed with sunbathers and striped cabanas.

 Because Biarritz is on the Atlantic Ocean, attention to water safety is more important than on the French Riviera where the Mediterranean Sea is gentle.
 During certain periods, bathing, swimming, and surfing are prohibited because of strong currents and dangerous waves.
 It is only advised to swim and bathe at Biarritz beaches when lifeguards are on duty.